Government Contractor ‘Anomaly Six’ Used SDK to Track Phones - The Mac Observer

 In the data drawn from apps, each cellphone is typically represented by an alphanumeric identifier that isn’t linked to the name of the cellphone’s owner.
 But the movement patterns of a phone over time can allow analysts to deduce its ownership—for example, where the phone is located during the evenings and overnight is likely where the phone-owner lives.

-It’s a small, federal contractors that provides global location data products to branches of the U.S. government as well as private companies.
-The company says is doesn’t sell data collected by its SDK to government clients.
+It’s a small, federal contractor that provides global location data products to branches of the U.S. government as well as private companies.
+The company says is doesn’t sell data collected by its SDK to government clients, only private entities.
 However, despite this sale of data to private clients it doesn’t have a privacy policy on its website, and it’s not registered as data broker in California.

 The two founders of Anomaly Six used to work for a company called Babel Street, which provides social media monitoring services to the intelligence community and law-enforcement agencies.
 Brandan Huff is a former Army counterintelligence officer while Jeffrey Heinz, formerly of the Army, managed Babel Street’s relations with clients such as U.S. Cyber Command.